looeee/modular-three/README.md

 }
 ```

 And that's it!
-You should now have a small red cube in the middle of a black screen.
+You should now have a small red cube in the middle of a purple screen.

 Let's make it a bit more interesting.
 We'll copy this example of a [**spinning wooden cube**]((http://threejs.org/examples/#webgl_geometry_cube)).